Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

-# What-Drives-the-Price-of-a-Car
+# What-Drives-the-Price-of-a-Car?
-This python application will explore a dataset containing information on 3M used cars in order to determine which factors make a car more or less expensive.
+This python application will explore a dataset containing information on 3 millions used cars in order to determine which factors make a car more or less expensive.
+The current CRISP-DM Process Model for Data Mining will be followed